Estimate Time2 min

 What is crypto staking?

 Crypto staking is the process blockchain networks like Ethereum and other cryptocurrencies use to validate transactions on the blockchain in exchange for a reward.
-Crypto staking is similar to crypto mining, but unlike mining, it is not competition-based.
+Both staking and crypto mining are ways to validate transactions on blockchains.

 How does crypto staking work?